pbberlin/tools/os/fsi/readme.md

 since apps need accessing all functions *via interface*.
 They cannot access conditional methods easily.

-All Fileystems provide an pck.Unrwap(fsi)(fsImpl,bool) to get access to the underlying fileystem.
+All Fileystems provide a pck.Unrwap(fsi)(fsImpl,bool) to get access to the underlying fileystem.
 But we dont want to unwrap, only to access fsImpl.Chmod(...).
-We need fsiX.Chomod() directly.
+We need fsiX.Chmod() directly.

 #### Subpackage common
 Holds common extensions to all filesystems.
-It contains an implementation of filepath.walk, that can be used for all contained filesystems. dsfs.RemoveAll is built on this walk.
+It contains an implementation of filepath.walk, that can be used for all contained filesystems.

+dsfs.RemoveAll is built on this walk.

+Contains standardization logic for paths.

 #### Subpackage tests
 Contains tests for all filesystems.

-Tests on file level are taken from [afero](https:github.com/spf13/afero).
+File level tests are taken from [afero](https:github.com/spf13/afero).

-I added a directory-tree-walk test suite and an httpfs-wrapper test.
+I added a directory-tree test suite, with lots of subdirectories and files, and file-retrieval and removal.

+I also added a httpfs-wrapper test (incomplete).

+Tests for path standardization logic.

 #### osfs
-Osfs is the operating system fs.
+Osfs is the wrapped operating system.
 Replace

 	os.Open() and ioutil.WriteFile()
 by